BobTorgerson/Leaflet-WMS-Time-Slider/README.md

-Leaflet-WMS-Dimension-Slider
+Leaflet-WMS-Time-Slider
 =============

-The [Leaflet](http://leafletjs.com/) WMS Dimension Slider enables you to dynamically update a WMS layer based on a dimension such as time.
+The [Leaflet](http://leafletjs.com/) WMS Time Slider enables you to dynamically update a WMS layer based on a dimension such as time.
 This tool uses the [JQuery UI slider
 ](http://jqueryui.com/slider/).
 For WMS layers where a range of time is more desirable than a single time step, two sliders appear to allow for a tailored time range to be created.

 View the example on [GitHub Pages](http://bobtorgerson.github.io/Leaflet-WMS-Time-Slider/)